-- The notes are designed for investors who seek a return of at least 1.95 times the appreciation of an equally weighted basket of three currencies relative to each of the U.S. dollar and the Japanese yen from and including the pricing date to and including the Averaging Dates up to a maximum total return on the notes of at least 19.50% at maturity.
-Investors should be willing to forgo interest payments, and, if the Basket Closing Level declines by more than 10%, be willing to lose some or all of their principal.
-Any payment on the notes is subject to the credit risk of JPMorgan Chase & Co. - Senior unsecured obligations of JPMorgan Chase & Co. maturing June 1, 2011 - Minimum denominations of \$1,000 and integral multiples thereof - The terms of the notes set forth below, to the extent they differ from or conflict with those set forth in the accompanying product supplement no. 146-A-I dated November 24, 2008, will supersede the terms set forth in product supplement no. 146-A-I. Please refer to the Starting Spot Rate definition in "Key Terms Basket," the Reference Currency Return definition in "Key Terms Basket Closing Level," the Spot Rate definition in "Additional Key Terms" and the additional information under "Supplemental Terms of the Notes" in this term sheet.
-In addition, the Basket measures the performance of the Reference Currencies against each of the two Base Currencies. - The notes are expected to price on or about May 14, 2010 and are expected to settle on or about May 19, 2010.
+- The notes are designed for investors who seek capped exposure to the appreciation of an equally weighted basket of five currencies relative to the Japanese yen from and including the pricing date to and including the Ending Averaging Dates.
+Investors should be willing to forgo interest payments and, if the Ending Basket Level is less than the Starting Basket Level by more than 15%, be willing to lose some or all of their principal.
+Any payment on the notes is subject to the credit risk of JPMorgan Chase & Co. - Senior unsecured obligations of JPMorgan Chase & Co. maturing February 8, 2013\ - Minimum denominations of \$1,000 and integral multiples thereof - The terms of the notes set forth below, to the extent they differ from or conflict with those set forth in the accompanying product supplement no. 184-A-I dated February 16, 2010, will supersede the terms set forth in product supplement no. 184-A-I. Please refer to "Supplemental Terms of the Notes" in this term sheet for more information. - The notes are expected to price on or about February 3, 2011 and are expected to settle on or about February 8, 2011.